-Generally, acute diarrhea will be cleared on its own within 2 to 3 days without any treatment.
-But it is advised to consult the physician and undergo treatment.
-Following are the few treatments that doctor may suggest:
+Generally, acute diarrhoea will recede on its own, within 2 to 3 days without any treatment.
+But it is advised to consult the physician regardless.

-- Antibiotics may be helpful to cure the body affected by bacteria or parasites.
+- Antibiotics may be helpful if the symptoms are caused by bacterial or parasitic infections

-- Water that contains salt and electrolytes help in replacing the fluids.
+- Water that contains salt and electrolytes helps in replacing the lost fluids

-It is advised to consult gastroenterologist if the problem persists for more than a week.
+It is advised to consult a gastroenterologist if the problem persists for more than a week.